rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-coturn/index.md

     fi
     ```

-4. Add the STUN/TURN Server module as well as the [Service Proxy module](/rollyourown/project_modules/service_proxy/) dependency to the `deploy-project.sh` script in the project (with the Service Proxy module **before** the STUN/TURN Server module):
+4. Add the STUN/TURN Server module as well as the [Ingress Proxy module](/rollyourown/project_modules/ryo-ingress-proxy/) dependency to the `deploy-project.sh` script in the project (with the Ingress Proxy module **before** the STUN/TURN Server module):

     ```bash
-    # Deploy Service Proxy module if -m flag is present
+    # Deploy Ingress Proxy module if -m flag is present
     if [ $deploy_modules == 'true' ]
     then
-       echo "Deploying ryo-service-proxy module on "$hostname" using images with version "$version"" echo ""
+       echo "Deploying ryo-ingress-proxy module on "$hostname" using images with version "$version"" echo ""
-       "$SCRIPT_DIR"/../ryo-service-proxy/deploy-module.sh -n "$hostname" -v "$version"
+       "$SCRIPT_DIR"/../ryo-ingress-proxy/deploy-module.sh -n "$hostname" -v "$version"
        echo ""
     else
-       echo "Skipping Service Proxy module deployment"
+       echo "Skipping Ingress Proxy module deployment"
        echo ""
     fi
     # Deploy STUN/TURN Server module if -m flag is present